luckinet/arealDB/README.md

 ## Overview

-Areal data are a rather frequent type of data in many applications of the environmental and socioeconomic sciences, where various aspects are summarized for particular areas such as administrative territories.
+Areal data are a rather frequent type of data in many applications of the environmental and socio-economic sciences, where various aspects are summarized for particular areas such as administrative territories.
 Many of those applications surpass the spatial, temporal or thematic scope of any single data source, so that data must be harmonised and normalised